By Audley Ecuador specialist Arden

 Almost every journey you make within Ecuador passes through dramatic and rapidly changing scenery, and your surroundings at the end of the day are likely to be entirely different from those you woke up in.
 You can be in the Amazon one day, and then in the high Andes the next, with a metropolitan capital city to enjoy in between.

 Discover Ecuador’s capital, Quito

-I advise allowing a little time here for acclimatisation to the altitude on arrival, but personally I find that the city’s spectacular backdrop more than compensates for a little breathlessness here and there.
-A great way to take in the city’s dramatic geography is with a cable car ride from El Panecilla Hill.
+I advise allowing a little time here for acclimatization to the altitude on arrival, but personally I find that the city’s spectacular backdrop more than compensates for a little breathlessness here and there.
+A great way to take in the city’s dramatic geography is with a cable car ride from El Panecillo Hill.

 If you’re in Quito on a Monday morning, you can join the crowds in the square outside the Presidential Palace to see the weekly ‘Changing of the Guard’ ceremony.
 Soldiers on horseback and marching musicians create plenty of pomp before the president appears on his balcony and the national anthem is played.

-During the week, many other attractions can be enjoyed such as marvelling at the dazzling gold of La Compañia and chocolate tasting in the artisan street of La Ronda.
+During the week, many other attractions can be enjoyed such as marveling at the dazzling gold of La Compañia and chocolate tasting in the artisan street of La Ronda.

 Browse Otavalo market

 In the countryside just a couple of hours north of Quito is Otavalo, one of my favorite places in Ecuador.
 The market here attracts people from all the villages in the area and local people in traditional dress sell handicrafts — from bright woven fabric bags or clothing to baskets, woodwork and lace.